 - EIR with clear definition and decision points.

-- BEP including assigned roles, standard, methods, & procedures and a MIDP matrix aligned with the project programme.
+- BEP including assigned roles, standards, methods, & procedures and a MIDP matrix aligned with the project program.

 - Provision of a Common Data Environment